Legal Studies

 Upon completion of this course, the student will be able to:

-- define the elements of common tort causes of action.
+- define the essential elements of common tort causes of action, including negligence, intentional torts, and strict liability.

-- identify the steps a typical personal injury (PI) case follows from identification of the client through trial preparation.
+- outline the typical progression of a personal injury (PI) case, from client intake through trial preparation.

-- apply appropriate defenses to common tort causes of action.
+- apply appropriate defenses to various tort causes of action, demonstrating an understanding of legal principles and strategies.

 LA 314 Contract Law